Decarb Problems: Smell & Temperature

 Without sounding redundant, using your crock pot leaves you at the mercy of temperature problems.
 How does the low, medium or hot selections on your crock pot actually translate to actual temperatures?

 Are you getting the most from your cannabis?
 How do you know when using a crock pot?

 The biggest win with our machines?
 The EdiWhip and EdiOven are all in 1 machines.
 You can decarb and then infuse in the same machine.

 Many infusers on the market today only heat to 160°F. That ain’t even close to the needed decarb temp of 240F.

 All three protect your cannabis from oxygen and air exposure.
 Preserve those terpenes and prevent them from evaporating.
 Our customers notice a difference in flavor profiles.

-The EdiBox let’s you decarb on the down low and keep the peace in your home.
-A rimmed lid seals in the odors for smell proof baking.
+Decarb in your oven using the EdiBox without raising a stink.
+Keep the peace in your home.
+A rimmed, interlocking lid seals in the odors for smell proof baking.
 Whether your in an apartment building or have a roommate who doesn’t share your 420 interests, bake without worry.

 The included digital thermometer tells you the true temperature in your oven.
 Most customers are surprised to see and learn that their oven is off, anywhere from 10-50 degrees.
 Underbaked brownies might be delicious gooey goodness, but underbaked weed is like leaving money on the table.